 Seriously, I find it interesting that the goal of yoga is self-knowledge and (amazingly), Jane Austen’s underlying message in her novels, is also self-knowledge.
 Deep knowledge of self, or in academic terms, “depth psychology,” is a type of study of rational thinking and higher consciousness.
 Ancient wisdom traditions in India were familiar with this, and it was part of the teachings from The Enlightenment Period, also known as The Renaissance, (which means literally “re-birth”)…of what?
-Of the ancient classical philosophy and science that was part of a ‘pagan’, non-sectarian and un-fanatical time in history, before the medieval “Dark Ages” fell on Europe.
-By the way, it was called “The Dark Ages” by those attempting to revive classical thought.
-They had noticed that in the Dark Ages….it was kind of like living in a Monty Python movie.
-So some bright folks decided to make a few changes.
+Of the ancient classical philosophy and science that was part of a ‘pagan’, non-sectarian and seriously rational time in history, before the medieval “Dark Ages” fell on Europe.
+By the way, it was called “The Dark Ages” by the intellectuals of that era, who were attempting to revive classical thought.
+They had noticed that they were kind of living in a Monty Python movie and some decided to make a few changes.
 Lucky for us!
-It’s the same as that taught by the classical philosophers, such as Socrates (via Plato’s writings) and Aristotle.
+The philosophy of the Enlightenment period is the same as that taught by the classical philosophers, such as Socrates (via Plato’s writings) and Aristotle.

-There are stunning examples of friendship-based (Aristotelian) romance that even Aristotle refused to believe possible, (poor Aristotle was a bit of a chauvanist).
-Jane’s novels to the rescue!
-The difference lies in taking metaphysics seriously.
-Jane presents love as a sentiment that arises from ‘esteem’ and ‘gratitude,’ rather than the (usually) impulse-driven, “love at first sight” tales that always veer off into unhappy endings.
-This isn’t an rant against modern love, yet it’s very much against exploitation.
-In a world of glorified “hook ups” and casual sex, do yourself a favor by avoiding relationships that my mentor describes as, “Like climbing into one of those machines that grind up tree branches.”
-Of course, this goes for men too.
+To begin with, there are stunning examples of friendship-based (Aristotelian) romance in Jane’s novels.
+Even Aristotle refused to believe this was possible, (poor Aristotle was a bit of a chauvanist).
+However, Jane took metaphysics very seriously and she understood love, as a sentiment that arose from ‘esteem’ and ‘gratitude.’
+This is far from the usual impulse-driven, “love at first sight” thing that typically turns into a disaster.
+This isn’t a rant against modern love, yet in a world of glorified “hook ups” and casual sex, do yourself a favor by avoiding relationships that my mentor describes as, “Like climbing into one of those machines that grind up tree branches.”
+Of course, this goes for men and women.

 By the way, for those (besides myself) tempted to hide in the corner, despairing over past “romantic” experiences, fear not!
 Amazingly, Jane’s heroines and heroes all begin as flawed characters…and most of them, like most of us, are not “perfectly” anything.
 As she said herself, “Pictures of perfection make me sick and wicked.”
 This gives us hope (at least, it gives me hope).
 Yet it requires a bit of self-introspection.
 Jane very elegantly teaches us why we need to be cautious and to know whom we are involving ourselves with before it gets too serious (ie, chastity).
 Modern people are losing this, and they are instead choosing to unwisely act in favor of instant gratification.
 Why do we need to be patient and thoughtful about relationships?